 How To Update And Delete WordPress Plugins

 To read the article, go here:

-In this tutorial you will learn the importance of keeping your plugins up-to-date, how to safely update and uninstall plugins, and discover some tips to help you better manage your plugins.
+In this step-by-step tutorial you will learn why plugins need to be kept up-to-date, how to update and uninstall your WordPress plugins, and some great plugin management tips.

+How To Update And Delete WordPress Plugins